omnidotdev/garden/README.md

 </div>

 Garden is a specification for modeling an ecosystem (e.g. of products, services) as a directed graph with unlimited recursion and composability.
-This repository holds a CLI for generating the JSON schema in `apps/cli`, a library published to `@omnidotdev/garden` in `apps/library`, and a visualizer web app in `apps/web`, powered by Next.js.
+This repository holds a CLI for generating the JSON schema in `apps/cli`, and a library published to `@omnidotdev/garden` in `apps/library`.
+The repository for the website, containing a garden visualizer demo, is [here](https://github.com/omnidotdev/garden-site).

 For a reference implementation, check out the [Omniverse](https://verse.omni.dev).